 Sales Analysis is the process of understanding how your business performs in terms of sales.
-It provides insights into the past, present, and future performance of a business and can be used to help you forecast trends, identify opportunities for growth, and develop a strategic action plan for your company.
+It provides insights into the past, present, and future performance of a business plan and can be used to help you forecast sales trends, identify opportunities for growth, and develop a strategic action plan for your company.

 It can be helpful for businesses to understand how their sales are doing, especially if they want to grow or make changes.
 It doesn’t have to be dull numbers or dry paragraphs.
 You can visualize it in the form of bar graphs and charts.

 Take a look at this example to see what a sample report might look like:

 The above sample sales report shows a handful of metrics your company may begin tracking for your sales reps and sales team going forward.

 Here are some other KPIs you need to consider:

 - Regional Sales

 - Average purchase value

 - Sales per rep